BackAppX/BackAppX-Flutter/README.md

 This package provides a simple way to integrate the BackAppX platform into your Flutter app.
 It provides the following classes:

-Auth : this class provides a simple way to authenticate clients with the BackAppX platform.
+Auth : this class provides a simple way to authenticate clients with the BackAppX platform. <br>
-Products : this class provides a simple way to manage products from the BackAppX platform.
+Products : this class provides a simple way to manage products from the BackAppX platform. <br>
-Category : this class provides a simple way to manage categories from the BackAppX platform.
+Category : this class provides a simple way to manage categories from the BackAppX platform. <br>
-Orders : this class provides a simple way to manage orders from the BackAppX platform.
+Orders : this class provides a simple way to manage orders from the BackAppX platform.  <br>
 Payments : this class provides a simple way to manage payments from the BackAppX platformusing stripe integration.

 ## Getting started